Aquaria (Doda album)

 Aquaria is the fourth studio album by Polish singer Doda.
 It was released by Queen Records and Polydor Records under exclusive license from Universal Music Polska on 21 October 2022.

 Aquaria is a combination of pop, dance-pop and electronic.

-It peaked at number three on the Polish albums chart and has been certified platinum by the Polish Society of the Phonographic Industry (ZPAV).
-It spawned five singles "Don't Wanna Hide", "Fake Love", "Melodia ta", "Wodospady" and "Zatańczę z aniołami".
+It peaked at number two on the Polish albums chart and has been certified three-times platinum by the Polish Society of the Phonographic Industry (ZPAV).
+It spawned eight singles "Don't Wanna Hide", "Fake Love", "Melodia ta", "Wodospady", "Zatańczę z aniołami", "Pewnie już wiesz", "Mama" and "Nie żałuję".

 Track listing

 Credits adapted from the liner notes.